-Amidst the speculation of Yahoo buyout the search engine company announced to shut down some of its products including Games, LiveText, Astrology, Regional Media properties and more.
-The company in a Tumbler blog post revealed that the company in coming days will focus on core consumer products: Mail, Search, Tumblr, News, Sports, Finance and Lifestyle.
+Amidst the speculation of a Yahoo buyout, the search engine company announced to shut down some of its products, including Games, LiveText, Astrology, Regional Media properties, and more.
+The company, in a Tumbler blog post, has revealed that the Tumbler in future will make it a point to put its focus on core consumer products: Mail, Search, Tumblr, News, Sports, Finance, and Lifestyle.

-Amotz Maimon, the Chief Architect writes “During our last earnings call, we outlined a plan for simplifying the business and focusing on our strengths across seven core consumer products: Mail, Search, Tumblr, News, Sports, Finance and Lifestyle.
-Over 1 billion people come to Yahoo each day, and we are dedicated to providing them with the best experience possible.”
+“During our last earnings call, we outlined a plan for simplifying the business and focusing on our strengths across seven core consumer products: Mail, Search, Tumblr, News, Sports, Finance and Lifestyle.
+Over 1 billion people come to Yahoo each day, and we are dedicated to providing them with the best experience possible.”-Amotz Maimon, the Chief Architect

-Yahoo Games which allows users to play games online will be discontinued from Friday, May 13, 2016 along with it’s another service Publishing Channel.
-The company also announced that by the end of this month they are planning to shut down LiveText which allows users to experiment with new user experiences and features to drive innovations across products.
-But the company “plan to incorporate the learnings and features into Yahoo products including Yahoo Messenger, our core messaging platform.”
+Yahoo Games, which allows users to play games online, will be discontinued from Friday, May 13, 2016, along with its other service Publishing Channel.
+The company has announced that by the end of this month, it will close down LiveText, which allows users to experiment with new user experiences and features to drive innovations across products.
+But Tumbler the company “plan to incorporate the learnings and features into Yahoo products including Yahoo Messenger, our core messaging platform.”

-Yahoo which has around 1 billion daily users worldwide, has been struggling with its business and in the last 12 months company’s shares have dropped 29 percent putting the company in struggling situation.
-In the last couple of months, the company has taken tough decision to operate its business- from layoff to reducing services.
-In the coming weeks the company expected to pull the trigger for regional media – genre-specific media properties that provide content on News, Sports, Finance and Lifestyle.
+In the last few months, the company has taken a tough decision to operate its business- from layoff to reducing services.
+In the future, the company expected to pull the trigger for regional media – genre-specific media properties that provide News, Sports, Finance, and Lifestyle content.

-The report also suggests that Yahoo will close Astrology service in some countries like UK, France, Germany, Spain and India.
-The company will no longer support BOSS JSON Search API and BOSS Hosted Search, as well as the BOSS Placefinder and Placespotter APIs from March 31, 2016.
+The report also suggests that Yahoo will close its Astrology service in some countries like the UK, France, Germany, Spain, and India.
+The Tumbler won’t support BOSS JSON Search API and BOSS Hosted Search; it will not support the BOSS Placefinder and Placespotter APIs from March 31, 2016.